rroethof/roethof.net/content/2025/02/from-freebsd-and-debian-to-arch-a-daily-driver-transition-initial-impressions/index.md

 Debian's release cycle, while ensuring stability, can leave you feeling a version or two behind.
 This is especially noticeable with developer tools and desktop environments.
 I've found myself frequently resorting to backports or third-party repositories to get the latest features.

 Arch's rolling release model addresses this directly.
-I crave the immediacy of updated packages, the latest kernel features, and the freshest desktop environment improvements.
+I crave the immediacy of updated packages, the latest kernel features and the freshest desktop environment improvements.
 While this comes with the inherent risk of occasional breakage, I'm willing to trade a bit of stability for the cutting edge.

 ### Customization and Control: